MD with Distinction

 - Spring (of graduating year): Present at Inquiry Symposium, as part of the Inquiry Curriculum.

-Participating students will assemble Individual MDwD Committees (aka “thesis committees”) at the outset of their year-long research time.
-Members must include 1) the Primary Mentor, 2) the student’s Inquiry Advisor, and 3) a faculty member chosen to advise in the same content area.
+Participating students assemble Individual MDwD Committees (aka “thesis committees”) at the outset of their yearlong research time.
+Members must include 1) the primary mentor for the student’s yearlong project, 2) the student’s Inquiry Advisor, and 3) a faculty member chosen to advise in the same content area.
 The goal of the committee is to generate advice and approval on the proposed project.
-To meet this aim, the Individual MDwD Committee will meet at least three times:
+To achieve this aim, the Individual MDwD Committee meets often enough to support the scholarship, OR at least three times during the project period and following year:

 - Meeting #1 -Project Outset / August of research year